duckdb/duckdb-web/docs/extensions/spatial.md

 * `LAYER_CREATION_OPTIONS`: list of options to pass to the GDAL driver.
 See the GDAL docs for the driver you are using for a list of available options.
 * `SRS`: Set a spatial reference system as metadata to use for the export.
 This can be a WKT string, an EPSG code or a proj-string, basically anything you would normally be able to pass to GDAL/OGR.
 This will not perform any reprojection of the input geometry though, it just sets the metadata if the target driver supports it.

+## Limitations

+Raster types are not supported and there is currently no plan to add them to the extension.

 ## GitHub Repository